SOUTHWIND FIELDS TINY HOUSE COMMUNITY

 The vision of southwind fields is to provide fulfilling lives, for adults with disabilities, through service to others. we aim to provide a purpose driven culture, a sense of community, and a place to call home while impacting our city.

 The upcoming Southwind Fields Tiny House Community (currently set for 2019) is phase III of the overall vision for Southwind Fields.
 The Southwind lifestyle is based on a philosophy we call "community strong".
 Alone, we are capable, but together, we are stronger.
 We believe that everyone deserves an opportunity to live a life they love and to have a space where they feel safe and accepted.
 We believe it is our calling and our duty to create such an environment while meeting the unmet needs of adults with disabilities within our state and country.
-The upcoming Southwind Fields Tiny House Community is a residential program where our "Local Pathfinders" will experience an all inclusive community of acceptance, growth, independence, and support, combined with a therapeutic and supportive atmosphere.
+The upcoming Southwind Fields Tiny House Community is a residential program where our "Locals" will experience an all inclusive community of acceptance, growth, independence, and support, combined with a therapeutic and supportive atmosphere.

 EXPERIENCE THE SOUTHWIND FIELDS LIFESTYLE: